 As Chairperson, it is my privilege to present the 2020-21 IAHA Annual Report to members and stakeholders.
-The 2020-21 Annual Report marks the first report against the new Strategic Plan 2021-2024.
-The Strategic Plan 2021-24 sets a strong way forward for us and provides an excellent opportunity to reflect not only on the progress made within the past 12 months, a year in which IAHA has grown significantly despite the environmental changes, but also to look forward to what we can achieve over the next three years and beyond.
+This marks the first report against the new Strategic Plan 2021-2024.
+The new Strategic Plan sets a strong way forward for us and provides an excellent opportunity to reflect on the progress made within the past 12 months, and to look forward to what we can achieve over the next three years and beyond.